rahgurung/rahgurung/README.md

 I'm Rahul Gurung.

-- 🔭 I’m currently participating in a lot of Hackathons.
+- 🔭 I’m currently working for Walmart.
 - 🌱 I’m currently learning JavaScript.
 - 👯 I’m looking to collaborate on [CovidBot](https://github.com/Tele-Bots/CovidBot).
 - 📫 How to reach me: gurrrung(at)gmail.com or gurungrahul2(at)gmail.com